Refinance Home Loan Singapore: When & How in 2026 | Nexus

 Know your numbers: use the free Advanced Mortgage Calculator to see your current vs potential instalment at today's rates.

-Or grab the full owner’s guide: Singapore Mortgage Free Report — lock-in calendar, refinance vs reprice worksheet and rate-shopping checklist.
+Or grab the full owner’s guide: Singapore Mortgage Free Report — refinance timeline, lock-in expiry playbook, 16-bank rate comparison and refinance-savings comparison in one PDF.

 Nexus Mortgage SG is an independent mortgage advisory in Singapore.
 This article is for general informational purposes and does not constitute financial advice.
 Interest rates quoted are indicative and based on conditions as of April 2026.
 Bank lending guidelines and MAS regulations are subject to change.
 Please consult a qualified mortgage adviser before making any financial decisions.
 For official MAS TDSR guidelines, visit MAS: TDSR for Property Loans.
 For SORA rates, visit MAS: SORA.